1800 Volunteer Blvd.

 1924 Alcoa Highway

 (At UTER present UT ID and Medical Insurance card to be eligible for UT Medical Center student agreement pricing.
 Please note that insurance will be accepted; however, insurance deductibles still do apply and students may be responsible for out of pocket costs if deductibles for the year have not yet been met.)

 Mental Health Services offered by the Student Health Center

 Students who are currently under the care of another mental health provider are encouraged to continue with that relationship.
-However, students with Mental Health concerns that are new or not previously addressed, or students that need additional mental health care while at the University, may utilize their services.
+Students who simply need guidance in finding a local mental health provider may download a list of suggested providers in Knoxville.
+However, students with mental health concerns that are new or not previously addressed, or students that need additional mental health care while at the university, may utilize their services.

 Psychiatric Assessment and Medication Treatment